core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 In fact, as long as the Master Secret is different for different groups and this condition holds over time, and as long as the Sender IDs within a group are unique, it follows that AEAD keys and nonces are different among different groups.

+## Wrap-Around of Partial IVs {#ssec-wrap-around-partial-iv}

+A client can eventually experience a wrap-around of its own sender sequence number, which is used as Partial IV in its outgoing group requests and incremented after sending a new request.
+This requires to renew the OSCORE Security Context in the group, in order to avoid reusing nonces together with the same OSCORE Master Secret.

+Therefore, when experiencing a wrap-around of its own sender sequence number, a group member MUST NOT transmit further group requests until a new OSCORE Security Context has been installed.
+In particular, the endpoint SHOULD inform the Group Manager of the occurred wrap-around, in order to trigger a prompt renewal of the OSCORE Security Context.

 # IANA Considerations # {#iana}

 This document has no actions for IANA.

 # Acknowledgments # {#acknowldegment}

-The authors sincerely thank Stefan Beck, Rolf Blom, Carsten Bormann, Esko Dijk, Klaus Hartke, Richard Kelsey, John Mattsson, Jim Schaad, Ludwig Seitz and Peter van der Stok for their feedback and comments.
+The authors sincerely thank Stefan Beck, Rolf Blom, Carsten Bormann, Esko Dijk, Klaus Hartke, Rikard Hoeglund, Richard Kelsey, John Mattsson, Jim Schaad, Ludwig Seitz and Peter van der Stok for their feedback and comments.

 The work on this document has been partly supported by the EIT-Digital High Impact Initiative ACTIVE.